gl1tterbomb/gl1tterbomb/README.md

 Thin Ice;

-[Supernatural some reasons.😞 You can still INT.]
+- [Supernatural some reasons.😞 You can still INT.]

+- Most of mou's ex friends

-uh uhh  the Riddler 2022/Joker/Batfam/Redhood fans?
+- uh uhh  the Riddler 2022/Joker/Batfam/Redhood fans?
 [ Sorry I had a beef with them species.
 If ya'll one of my friends and you like Batfamily or any of those, I don't care, you do you. ^^ ]

 ___________________________________________________________________________